Status: Designation will take effect by the end of 2019 (following 45 days of consecutive Congressional session)

 Over time, these abandoned ships became the foundation for a rich habitat for wildlife, including bald eagles, herons, and osprey, river otters and beaver, and numerous fish species.

 Today, Mallows Bay-Potomac River is a popular spot for canoeing, kayaking, fishing, birdwatching and other outdoor recreation.
-It also has great promise for research, conservation, and learning opportunities because of its unique maritime features and connection to the Chesapeake Bay.
+It is an outdoor classroom and living laboratory for research, conservation, and learning opportunities because of its unique maritime features and connection to the Chesapeake Bay.

 The Foundation, in partnership with the Maryland Department of Natural Resources, is supporting a five year water quality monitoring program to provide continuous, real-time data to the public, resource managers and scientists via the department’s Eyes on the Bay program.
 The partnership is in its second year.
 Scientists and resource managers can use the data to assess changes, aiding them in decision-making and other restoration efforts.
 Data will aid commercial watermen and recreational anglers and benefit local tourism operators and visitors who could use the real-time data to plan trips.The Foundation also partners with the Chesapeake Conservancy and other local partners to engaging visitors at the site by creating audio paddling guides, virtual paddling tours, organizing local beach clean-ups, and increasing visitor access for enjoy Mallows Bay.